Olive Focaccia

 - Lay the parchment paper on a baking pan (mine pan is 9 x 13 inches), or simply grease with butter or oil.

-- When the dough is ready and fluffly, scrape the edge of the bowl and pour it on the baking pan.
-Dust with some flour and starting from the center gently press it out with your fingers until it fits the baking pan.
+- When the dough is ready and fluffy, scrape the edge of the bowl and pour it onto the baking pan.
+Dust with some flour, and starting from the center, gently press it out with your fingers until it fits the pan.

-- Then make the brine whisking together olive oil, warm water, garlic, and salt.
+- Next, make the brine by whisking together olive oil, warm water, garlic, and salt.
 You can place all the ingredients into a jar and shake them vigorously.
-Pour the brine all over the focaccia and poke dimples into the surface with your fingertips, you want to fill the holes with the brine.
+Pour the brine all over the focaccia and poke dimples into the surface with your fingertips.
+You want to fill the holes with the brine.

-- Gently press the olives over the focaccia, then sprinlle the oregano, salt flakes and chili flakes if you use them (optional, but I love them).
-Then let it rest for 30 minutes.
+- Gently press the olives over the focaccia, then sprinkle with the oregano, salt flakes, and chili flakes (optional, but I love them).
+Then, let it rest for 30 minutes.

-- Meanwhile, preheat the oven to 430°F/220°C, and after 30 minutes of rest bake the focaccia until golden and crusty, it will take about 15-20 minutes.
+- Meanwhile, preheat the oven to 430°F/220°C, and after 30 minutes of rest, bake the focaccia until golden and crusty, about 15-20 minutes.
 Let it cool for at least 10 minutes before slicing and serving.

 Whoa!
 Great recipe for a a quick and easy bread.
 During the 5 min wait This time around I minced up a few garlic cloves ran outside to pick some fresh rosemary and thyme from the garden while my 2 tablespoons of olive oil was heating up (on low).
 Cooked that all until fragrant and as I poured my foamy yeast I also incorporated the 2 tablespoons of infused herb garlic olive oil and proceeded with the 1 hour rise and recipe as follows The bread turned out great!